 Bariatric surgery is an FDA approved procedure with a good success rate and even cases where patients have been cured of their diabetes, but there is a death rate.
 According to medical research studies, 1 in 50 people die within one month of having gastric bypass surgery.

-This is not a story about how the hCG Protocol for weight loss, like hCG weight loss in Maryland, is for everyone, or a cautionary tale about the risks of a successful and relatively safe procedure.
+This is not a story about how the hCG Protocol for weight loss, is for everyone, or a cautionary tale about the risks of a successful and relatively safe procedure.
 This is a story of how we all make choices in order to reach our goal for improved and optimum health.
 For Ken and Orest, neither of their choices was easy.
 Weighing risks, benefits, costs and possible outcomes is what it all boils down to.
 Making the right decisions to improve your health begin with simple choices to prevent bigger issues.
 The best advice is to be proactive about your health, so that you can avoid having to make a choice that puts your well-being, and even your life, at risk.